Configuring SAML Authentication Settings

-Organizations who use a single sign-on service in their IT infrastructure can allow users to access Enterprise Manager without providing a password.
+Organizations who use single sign-on (SSO) in their IT infrastructure can allow users to access the Veeam Backup Enterprise Manager website and vSphere Self-Service Backup Portal with their SSO credentials.
 To do this, the Enterprise Manager administrator must configure SAML authentication settings.

 To configure SAML authentication settings:

-- In Veeam Backup Enterprise Manager, open the Settings section of the Configuration view.
+- Open the Settings section of the Configuration view.

 - Click the SAML Authentication tab.

 - In the Identity Provider Configuration section, specify IdP settings.
-For details, see Specifying Identity Provider Settings.
+For more information, see Specifying Identity Provider Settings.

 - [Optional] If you want to use a certificate to encrypt and sign SP SAML requests, specify certificate settings.
-For details, see Selecting SP Certificate.
+For more information, see Selecting SP Certificate.

 - [Optional] Click the Advanced Settings link and specify advanced SAML authentication settings.
-For details, see Specifying Advanced SAML Authentication Settings.
+For more information, see Specifying Advanced SAML Authentication Settings.

 - Click Save.

-After you configure SAML authentication settings, you can register user accounts that will be able to log in to Enterprise Manager using a single sign-on service.
-For details, see Managing Accounts and Roles.
+After you configure SAML authentication settings, you can register user accounts that will be able to log in to the Veeam Backup Enterprise Manager website or vSphere Self-Service Backup Portal using SSO.
+For more information, see Managing Accounts and Roles and Managing Tenant Accounts.

 To set up SAML authentication, you must obtain IdP SAML authentication settings from the IdP and specify them in Enterprise Manager.
 You can specify IdP settings in one of the following ways: